-The approval of Outdoor Eating Areas requires the submission of a land use application for development approval and the subsequent application for a licence.

-The land use application shall include:
+The approval of Outdoor Eating Areas requires the submission a licence application.
+The application shall include:

-- (hh) A plan drawn to a scale of 1:100, detailing; - (i) The outdoor area to be used (boundaries, dimensions, etc), - (ii) Location and number of chairs and tables, other furniture, etc, - (iii) The area maintained for public access, - (iv) The relationship to the existing restaurant / business premises. - (ii) The type of furniture to be used (design, materials, colours etc) is to be illustrated. - (jj) Details of any menu board (if proposed). - (kk) Details of temporary elements (landscape planters, bollards, fencing etc) shall be provided. - (II) Details of trading hours. - (mm) Payment of the necessary fees.
+- (q) A plan drawn to a scale of 1:100, detailing: - (i) The outdoor area to be used (boundaries, dimensions, etc), - (ii) Location and number of chairs and tables, other furniture, etc, - (iii) The area maintained for public access, - (iv) The relationship to the existing restaurant / business premises. - (v) The type of furniture to be used (design, materials, colours etc) is to be illustrated. - (r) Details of any menu board (if proposed). - (s) Details of temporary elements (landscape planters, bollards, fencing etc) shall be provided. - (t) Details of trading hours. - (u) Payment of the necessary fees. - (v) Written evidence of adequate insurance cover as required by Council.